| Things

 without words.

-Let your music speak,
+Let your music speak,with the setting sun

 in the soft hours of twilight,